8051 Design & Development Section

 information about the program, version and compiler version,etc. The next two

-include statement tell the C compiler to include the AVR microcontroller specific
+include statement tell the C compiler to include the AVR microcontroller specific library and the delay library when compiling the program.Inside the main

 program, first we instruct the AVR microcontroller (i.e. avr/io.h ) to enable